databrickslabs/discoverx/README.md

 dx.search("example_email@databricks.com", from_tables="*.*.*")
 ```

-The search will automatically try to classify the search term and restrict the search to columns that match that rule tags.
+The search will automatically try to classify the search term and restrict the search to columns that match that rule classes.

-You can also specify the tags where the search should be performed explicitly:
+You can also specify the classes where the search should be performed explicitly:

 ```
-dx.search("example_email@databricks.com", from_tables="*.*.*", by_tags=["dx_email"])
+dx.search("example_email@databricks.com", from_tables="*.*.*", by_classes=["dx_email"])
 ```

 ### Delete